brownhe717/NGS-workflow-ATACseq/README.md

 # To-do

 In the future, I hope to add some of the following features:

--   Add small, test fastq files to repo to allow for automated testing of rules

 -   Create an HTML summary file containing read alignment and filtering statistics, number of peaks called, and other useful information about the workflow.